 You value weekly-refreshed global company data with 320+ attributes per profile

-You're an enterprise with budget for custom-quoted data contracts
+You are an enterprise with budget for custom-quoted data contracts

-Veridion might not be the right fit if:
+Veridion is not the right fit if:

 You need individual contact data (direct dials, personal emails, org charts) for sales outreach